 Each faculty member will attempt to contact students who have attendance difficulties.
-The names of students who have excessive absences will also be given to the Counselor for further follow-up.
-Such contacts may be noted in the grade book.
+The names of students who have excessive absences will also be given to the Student Success, Retention & Placement Coordinator for further follow-up.

 CLASSIFICATION OF STUDENT

 To be considered a member in good standing of a class, a student must have successfully completed the required minimum of work leading toward a degree as follows: Freshman, 1 - 30 credit hours; Sophomore, 31 - 62 credit hours; non-degree seeking, 1 to over 62 hours with no program, certificate, or degree objective.